 When configuring an employee role from Settings > Employee Roles, there are six permissions that affect vendor returns.

-The following three permissions are simply prerequisites to unlock the three vendor return-related permissions:
+The following permission is simply a prerequisite to unlock the three vendor return-related permissions:

 |Inventory - Basic||